 Babies get to experience the texture with their hands, as well as their mouths.
 This makes for a messy, but sensorial and enjoyable mealtime for babies.
 It also allows for babies to have a great amount of control over how much they consume, letting them get a grasp of the sensations of hunger vs fullness.

 Parents who follow the BLW weaning strategy believe in respecting the child and encouraging their autonomy.
-Parent who choose baby led weaning are making a great choice for their children!
+Parents who choose baby-led weaning are making a great choice for their children!

 Why choose purees over baby led weaning?

 Parents have different reasons for different parenting choices, though.

 Many parents who start their babies on purees instead of finger foods believe it benefits babies to experience flavors and textures via spoon-feeding first.

 There is evidence to support that food before one is NOT just for fun, but for supplemental nutrition.